 Poás volcano is a powerful symbol of the geothermal forces that formed Costa Rica.
-When the mist and clouds part you’ll see the sulfuric, bubbling, green rain fed lake at the bottom, surrounded by smoke and steam rising from fumaroles.
+When the mist and clouds part you’ll see the sulfuric, bubbling green, rain-fed lake at the bottom, surrounded by smoke and steam rising from fumaroles.
 Water from the lake is constantly seeping through cracks in the hot rock, evaporating and building pockets of steam.
 When the pressure in these pockets exceeds the weight of the water above, the steam breaks through in geysers that rocket up to 820 feet high.
-At almost a mile across Poás is the largest active crater in the world.
+At almost a mile across Poás is one of the largest active craters in the world.

 Tours of the volcano are scheduled daily, including holidays, from 7 am to the last viewing tour at 1:20 pm.
 However, if the volcano shows disturbances, the park could be closed for viewing.
 Entrances must be purchased online using the SINAC website http://www.sinac.go.cr/EN-US/ac/accvc/pnvp/Pages/default.aspx.
 If the park is closed, you will find this notice on the website or the Poás volcano Facebook page:

 During the high season, January through April, purchasing ahead of time online is strongly recommended.
 There are restaurants near the volcano (Restaurante Quieres) that will sell you a tour ticket with a $2 surcharge, but the number of visitors per tour is limited and you may not get the entrance time you planned your visit.